JCSDA-internal/eva-docs/doc/eva_developer_guide/eva_components/logger.md

 # Logger class

-The Logger class in the eva package provides logging functionality for tasks.
-It allows for different levels of logging: INFO, TRACE, DEBUG, and ABORT.
+The Logger class provides logging functionality for tasks.
+It allows for different levels of logging: `INFO`, `TRACE`, `DEBUG`, and `ABORT`.

 ## Initialization